The Secrets of Writing a Great Resume

 When writing a great resume, it’s important to know that the objective is most useful when the person reading your resume is unsure of the position you’re applying for, usually because this was never made clear by the company or you’re just entering the work-force and want an entry-level job.

-The general pitfalls of an objective statement is either making it too specific or too vague.
-A well-written objective will tell employers immediately the kind of job for which you are looking and why they should hire you.
+The general trap of an objective statement is either making it too specific or too vague.
+A well-written objective will immediately tell employers the kind of job that you are looking for and why they should hire you.

 Draw Attention With Power-Words.

 Power-words are “buzz” words that add value, marketability and appeal to your resume.
-Power-words are noun modifiers that catch the eye of the resume screener.
+Power-words are noun modifiers that catch the eye of the resume screening process.
 It is best to use them in your objective statement as well as at the beginning of sentences that describe what you’ve accomplished.

 When writing a good resume, make every task and responsibility sound proactive as well as demonstrative of skills that are valuable to the employer — even extracurricular activities!
 Be careful to use the correct words in their appropriate context.